On the Impact of Serial Dependence on Penalized Regression Methods: Introduction

 \section{Introduction}

 Much contemporary statistical literature is devoted to the problem of extracting information from large datasets, which are ubiquitous in many fields of science \citep{Fan13}.
-In the context of high dimensional regression problems, with a number of predictors comparable to or larger than the sample size, coefficient estimates produced by ordinary least squares (OLS) are affected by unacceptable variance, or even numerically unstable or undetermined.
-Among the approaches proposed to tackle this issue are penalized regression methods (PRs) which reduce (or shrink) standard OLS regression coefficients towards zero.
-This reduces their variance at the price of introducing some bias, but if the penalty is properly tuned, overall, estimation error improves.
-In particular, we refer to the most commonly used PRs, namely, those based on $\ell_1$-penalty \citep{tibshirani96,ada}, $\ell_2$-penalty \citep{Hoerl70} and their combinations \citep{Zou05}.
+In the context of high-dimensional regression problems, where the number of variables is comparable to or larger than the sample size, coefficient estimates produced by ordinary least squares (OLS) can be hindered by massive variance inflation.
+The use of penalized procedures that introduce a shrinkage in the OLS estimator is a widely accepted solution to this problem.
+In this paper we consider the most commonly used penalized regressions (PRs); namely, those based on the $\ell_1$-penalty \citep{tibshirani96,ada}, the $\ell_2$-penalty \citep{Hoerl70} and their combinations \citep{Zou05}.
 Depending on the form of the penalty, PRs can produce {\it dense solutions}, where coefficients may have small yet non-zero estimates, or {\it sparse solutions}, where less relevant predictors have coefficient estimates equal to zero.
-Thus, PRs that provide sparse solutions (sparse PRs) in effect select a subset of predictors relevant for the regression.

-\cite{zhaoyu2006, Bickel2009, Lounici2009, Negahban2009, Negahban2012, Hastie2015, Zou2009, Xin2017} studied the estimation properties of PRs and showed that their non-asymptotic estimation error bound depends critically on the degree of cross-correlation between covariates.
-In particular, PRs perform best with orthogonal or weakly cross-correlated covariates, since the bound is inversely proportional to the minimum eigenvalue of the sample cross-correlation matrix of the covariates themselves.
-In this respect we can distinguish two different situations; that of multicollinear covariates, where cross-correlations exists at the population level, and that of spurious correlations, where covariates may be orthogonal or nearly orthogonal at the population level but other mechanisms in the way observations are collected generate cross-correlations in the sample.
-Unfortunately, spurious correlations become more prevalent the higher the dimension of the data \citep{Fan16, Fan18} and can lead to false scientific discoveries and wrong statistical inferences \citep{Fan13}.
+From a theoretical standpoint, we utilize the work of \cite{zhaoyu2006, Bickel2009, Lounici2009, Negahban2009, Zou2009, Negahban2012, Hastie2015, Xin2017}, extending some of their results to the time series setting.
+Specifically, studying the estimation properties of PRs, these authors showed that their non-asymptotic estimation error bound depends critically on the degree of cross-correlation between covariates.
+In summary, PRs are most effective when covariates are orthogonal or weakly cross-correlated, since the bound is inversely proportional to the minimum eigenvalue of the sample cross-correlation matrix of the covariates themselves.
+In this respect, two different situations may occur.
+In the first, the covariates are truly multicollinear; that is, cross-correlations exist at the population level.
+In the second, correlations are spurious; the covariates can be orthogonal or nearly orthogonal at the population level, but other mechanisms generate cross-correlations in the sample.
+This matter becomes more prominent and consequential in high dimension, leading to false scientific discoveries and wrong statistical inferences \citep{Fan13, Fan16, Fan18}.